-Twenty-four (24) hours of General Education are required of each person who receives an Associate of Applied Science Degree from Cameron University (30 hours for Nursing).
-Associate in Science in General Education requires thirty-seven (37) in general education requirements.
+Eighteen (18) hours of General Education are required of each person who receives an Associate of Applied Science Degree from Cameron University (30 hours for Nursing).
+Associate in Science Degree requires thirty-seven (37) in general education requirements.
 Students should consult the specific general education and degree requirements for their chosen major in ascertaining the courses which they take to satisfy these requirements.